DEV Community

 Conclusion

-Once you have defined max total connection and connection per route as stated above.
-More connections are available at the API level to make more parallel downstream API calls, which will improve the overall performance as now API can serve more requests simultaneously.
+Once you have defined the max total connections and connections per route as stated above.
+More connections are available at the API level to make more parallel downstream API calls, which will improve the overall performance as the API can serve more requests simultaneously.

-Going to our earlier example, now with more connections it would look like the below diagram.
+Going to our earlier example, now with more connections, it would look like the diagram below.

 after change

-If you have reached here, then I did a satisfactory effort to keep you reading.
+If you have reached here, then I have made a satisfactory effort to keep you reading.
 Please be kind to leave any comments or ask for any corrections.

 My Other Blogs: